 Pinterest also provides a lot of great inspiration for storing your clothes in your closet without taking too much space and if you don’t have a closet or dresser, there are creative ways to keep your clothes so you don’t have that much clutter around your bedroom.
 Once you’re able to do away with the mess, you’ll find that it’s much easier to relax and fall asleep because you don’t have to see the many things looming over your or the mess out of the corner of your eye.

 Sometimes, it’s hard to fall asleep because your muscles are wound too tight and a million thoughts are racing through your mind.
 When you’re going through that, aromatherapy, using scents for medicinal purposes, helps.
 Aromatherapy can aid with restfulness and muscle relaxation, and in some cases, can also improve your sleep quality and treat insomnia.

 A lot of people prefer the scent of lavender in the form of essential oils or vapor rubs.
 Its sweet smell helps calm them and puts them to sleep faster and for longer hours.
 Lavender is not the only scent that will help you relax and sleep better.
-Several other fragrances can do the same, including vanilla, valerian extract, sandalwood, juniper, and more (check out this list by FragranceX for more).
+Several other fragrances can do the same, including vanilla, valerian extract, sandalwood, juniper, and more.
 With scents like this, you’ll find yourself relaxing much faster as you settle in for the night.